-I understand that, if I do not wish any video footage of me to be used as part of the Projects, I should so inform the course's instructor by emailing recordings@cs50.harvard.edu8 within one week of enrolling in CS50.
-In that event, I understand that I should sit in the designated "no film" section of CS50 classrooms and should not walk in the field of view of the cameras.
-I understand that Harvard will take reasonable steps, with my cooperation, to avoid including identifiable images of me in Project video shot in classrooms and other course locations after I opt out as just described.
-I understand that I am free to opt out of the Project videos in this way, and that doing so will not affect my grade or my ability to participate in course activities.
+I understand that, if I do not wish any photos or video of me to be used as part of the Projects, I should so inform the course's instructor by emailing recordings@cs50.harvard.edu8 within one week of enrolling in CS50.
+In that event, I understand that I should sit in the designated "no-film" zone of CS50 classrooms and should not walk in the field of view of the cameras.
+I understand that Harvard will take reasonable steps, with my cooperation, to avoid including identifiable images of me in the Projects' photos and video shot in classrooms and other course locations after I opt out as just described.
+I understand that I am free to opt out of the Projects' photos and video in this way, and that doing so will not affect my grade or my ability to participate in course activities.

-Unless I opt out of the Project videos as described above and take the steps that will be outlined by the instructor to avoid being filmed, I authorize Harvard to make and use video and audio recordings of my participation in CS50 and activities related to CS50 (the "Recordings").
-I understand and agree that the Recordings may include my image, voice and name.
-I also understand and agree that, even if I opt out of the Project videos, my voice and spoken name may be picked up by microphones outside the "no film" section and may be included in the Recordings.
+Unless I opt out of the Projects' photos and video as described above and take the steps that will be outlined by the instructor to avoid being filmed, I authorize Harvard to record and use photos and video of my participation in CS50 and activities related to CS50 (the "Recordings").
+I understand and agree that the Recordings may include my image, name, and voice.
+I also understand and agree that, even if I opt out of the Projects' photos and video, my spoken name and voice may be picked up by microphones outside the "no-film" zone and may be included in the Recordings.

 I understand and agree that Harvard will have the irrevocable, worldwide right to make, edit, modify, copy, publish, transmit, distribute, sell, publicly display, publicly perform, and otherwise use and make available its respective Recordings and any other works that may be derived from those Recordings, in any manner or medium now known or later invented, and to authorize others to do so as well.
-I hereby transfer to Harvard any rights, including copyrights, I may have in the Recordings Harvard makes.
+I hereby transfer to Harvard any rights, including copyrights, I may have in the Recordings that Harvard makes.
 I will remain free to use and disseminate any ideas, remarks, or other material that I may contribute to course discussions.